sc12msw/skyTest/README.md

 For this tect test for SkyBet I decided to try learn a new python framework to create a very light weight restful web app to control a form.
 I chose flask due to its very simple start up and useful libraries to create this.
+I also used the jquery.serialize-object library by macek https://github.com/macek/jquery-serialize-object to get the json in the correct object format as specified in the html template.

 The plan is to:
 1. Create a local JSON file on disk, read from this file to populate a form with peoples first and second name.
 By using the root dirctory and GET request.